-Gross payment status is extremely valuable commercially because it gives a cash flow advantage.
-Gross payment status means that no tax deduction is made on payments and the sub-contractor pays any tax due at the normal due dates for income or corporation tax.
+This gross payment status is extremely valuable commercially because, it gives a cash flow advantage.
+It means that no tax deduction is made on payments.
+The sub-contractor pays any tax due at the normal due dates for income, or corporation tax.

 HMRC annually reviews a sub-contractor’s compliance with the CIS gross payment criteria.
 This is known by HMRC as a “scheduled review” or an “onging Tax Treatment Qualification Test or TTQT”.
 HMRC also reviews 2% of gross payment status holders each week.

-HMRC will not inform sub-contractors of the review date, and if a sub-contractor has never had its gross payment status threatened or removed by HMRC, it can assume that it has always passed its TTQT reviews.
+HMRC will not inform sub-contractors of the review date.
+If a sub-contractor has never had its gross payment status threatened or removed by HMRC, it can assume that it has always passed its TTQT reviews.

 The date from which gross payment status will be revoked as being 90 days from the date of the letter itself.

 The reasons for revocation of gross payment status.

 If your CIS gross payment status is revoked, refused or cancelled there is an appeals process.
 It is important to note that the appeal notice must be given within 30 days after refusal, or cancellation.